Car Title Loan logo

 Blaze distinguishes itself through simplicity and speed.
 Their website highlights a single, short application form, 256-bit SSL encryption and TLS security, responsive customer support available around the clock, and the ability to submit requests any time without obligation.
 They specifically note willingness to work with borrowers having bad credit, claiming partnered lenders focus on current financial situation and income rather than credit history.

 However, significant caveats exist.
-Blaze is explicitly not a lender and makes no loan guarantees.
+Blaze is explicitly not a lender and makes no loan stated terms.
 The company has no visibility into lender fees, APRs, or terms—borrowers must review these directly with lenders.
 Some connected lenders may be tribal lenders operating under limited regulatory oversight.
-The service is not available in all states, and application submission does not guarantee loan approval.
-Borrowers should expect potentially predatory lending terms, high APRs, and strict repayment schedules typical of payday lending markets.
+The service is not available in all states, and application submission does not listed refund term loan approval.
+Borrowers should expect potentially high-cost lending terms, high APRs, and strict repayment schedules typical of payday lending markets.

 Services & Features